 V – Value

-By default, the ability to request samples (i.e. the “Request Sample” link) will be turned off for “Value” customers.
+By default, the ability to request samples (i.e. the “Request Sample” link) will be turned off for “Value” and “Quality” customers.

 In addition to the above business rule, two new fields will be added to the customer profile -